OrganisedMinds/om_api_client/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Once we publish this on RubyGems.org; Add this line to your application's Gemfile:

     gem 'om_api_client'